 Without treatment, the fleas lay eggs and multiply.
 They can easily jump from your cat to you, and even infest your furniture, bedding, and carpet.
 If your cat has fleas, you need an effective solution, fast.
 You may think your best option is the most potent chemical flea treatment you can find on pet store shelves.
 But the pesticides and strong artificial fragrances contained in these products can irritate sensitive feline skin, exacerbating existing symptoms.
 Some have even been known to cause neurological side effects.

-Flea remedies derived from 100% natural sources are just as effective — without the harmful side effects!BUY FLEA KILLER AND REPELLENT
+Flea remedies powered by natural essential oils are just as effective — without the harmful side effects!BUY FLEA KILLER AND REPELLENT

 Identifying Fleas on Your Cat

 The first step to treating your cat for fleas is making sure you've identified them correctly.
 Pet allergies are more and more commonly diagnosed by veterinarians, so keep in mind that not every incidence of skin itching and redness means fleas.

 So how do you identify them?
 Fleas are brownish, wingless insects with an impressive penchant for jumping a distance of 50 times their body length.
 They mainly thrive when the outdoor temperature is between 60-85 degrees fahrenheit and humidity is at 75-85%.
 Unlike mites, fleas are visible to the naked eye, as are the black flecks of feces they leave behind, called "flea dirt."
 They often hide in warm areas such as the armpit or groin.